 Verify that an evaluation has been performed that demonstrates that the use and storage of sealed sources will not likely result in exposures to members of the public or radiation levels in unrestricted areas that are in excess of the regulatory limits.
 For storage areas that are located adjacent to unrestricted areas, licensees must ensure (through measurement or calculation) that doses in the unrestricted areas do not exceed 2 millirem (mrem) in any one hour or 100 mrem in a year to the maximally exposed member of the public.

-03.05 FE-5: The licensee provide radiation instrumentation in sufficient number, condition, and location to accurately monitor radiation levels in areas where licensed material is used and stored.
+03.05 FE-5: The licensee provides radiation instrumentation in sufficient number, condition, and location to accurately monitor radiation levels in areas where licensed material is used and stored.

 Through observation, verify that survey instrumentation has the appropriate range of use.
 Also verify that the survey instruments are properly calibrated at 6-month intervals.
 Verify that all survey instruments, pocket dosimeters, and alarming rate meters, in use, have current calibrations.
 The technical adequacy of calibration procedures at facilities that perform their own calibrations should be examined.
 Verify that the licensee performs an appropriate operability check before use on each day the equipment is used.

 If the licensee is authorized to collect and analyze leak test samples, determine if the type of counting equipment is appropriate for the samples being analyzed and the sensitivity required.
 Also determine if the laboratory instrumentation is calibrated for the appropriate geometries of the samples to be analyzed and is routinely checked for proper operation.
-The licensee maintain calibration records, control charts, and maintenance and repair records, to demonstrate proper operation of laboratory instrumentation.
+The licensee must maintain calibration records, control charts, and maintenance and repair records, to demonstrate proper operation of laboratory instrumentation.

-03.06 FE-6: The licensee ensure that workers are knowledgeable of radiation uses and safety practices; skilled in radiation safety practices under normal and accident conditions; and empowered to implement the radiation safety program.
+03.06 FE-6: The licensee’s program ensures that workers are knowledgeable of radiation uses and safety practices; skilled in radiation safety practices under normal and accident conditions; and empowered to implement the radiation safety program.

 Certification.
 Through review of records, verify that radiographers are certified by a recognized certifying entity.
 Ask to see the radiographer’s certificate, or verify through other appropriate means that all radiographers, observed performing in that role are, in fact, certified.